The net-zero transition

 The report showed that the growing climate threat to infrastructure resilience and the need to protect operation critical resources from the impact of climate change were key drivers of business transformation for utilities.
 The third biggest driver is the rising complexity and interdependencies with other systems and organizations.

-59% of the respondents said that reducing the barriers to collaboration both internally and with external stakeholders, is one of the biggest lessons to be learnt from the net-zero response.
-For example, in order to tackle the rising challenge of high winds, heavy rainfall and flooding in its region, Electricity North West (ENW) is collaborating with the Environment Agency and other utilities to create a ‘whole systems’ solution including tree planting to slow water flow into urban areas.
+59% of the respondents said that reducing the barriers to collaboration both internally and with external stakeholders is one of the biggest lessons learned from the net-zero response.
+For example, in order to tackle the rising challenge of high winds, heavy rainfall, and flooding in its region, Electricity North West (ENW) is collaborating with the Environment Agency and other utilities to create a ‘whole systems’ solution that includes tree planting to slow water flow into urban areas.

 The climate crisis can’t be addressed in silos

 The transition to a low-carbon economy requires boundaryless collaboration.